JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 ### Positioning rest intervals

 OpenRowingMonitor treats rest intervals similar to normal time based intervals, with the exception that the rowing engine is forced to stop collecting metrics during that interval.
 A PM5 considers a rest interval an attribute of a normal interval, and it isn't an independent entity.
 In [CsafeManagerService.js](../app/peripherals/ble/pm5/csafe-service/CsafeManagerService.js) this is managed by adding a rest interval to OpenRowingMonitor's workout schedule.

-In reporting, this pause will be reported as an interval with only a rest specified.
+In reporting, we indeed see the PM5 skipping the split/interval reporting when the pause starts, and including the rest data with the split reporting after the pause has ended.
+In OpenRowingMonitor this behaviour is replicated by not reporting the start of a pause as a split, and combining the data from the active split and the rest split.

 ### Message grouping and timing